The Great Texas River Cleanup

 The lower river, from Luling to Gonzales, has several long sections with few bridge crossings and for that reason, we are asking canoe racers (especially teams that have competed in the Texas Water Safari) to volunteer for sections 9 - 11.

-Everyone participating in this event is invited to camp free at either Shady Grove Campground/ Spencer Canoes or at the San Marcos River Retreat for the weekend.
+Everyone participating in this event is invited to camp free at either Shady Grove Campground/ Spencer Canoes or at the San Marcos River Retreat for the weekend of Feb 28 and 29 (Shady Grove is offering one free night of camping for volunteers) People should reserve their camping spot.
+For Shady Grove call: 512-357-6113.
+For the San Marcos River Retreat call: 512-787-5574

-Starting at 6 p.m. on Saturday evening there will be a meal provided by the San Marcos River Foundation at Shady Grove/Spencer Canoes.
+Starting at 6 p.m. on Saturday evening there will be a meal for the clean up volunteers in the chapel at the San Marcos River Retreat.
+We are thinking fajitas.

-On Sunday morning at 8 a.m., there will be a non-denominational Christian worship service at the San Marcos River Retreat.
+On Sunday morning March 1 at 8 a.m., there will be a non-denominational Christian worship service in the chapel at the San Marcos River Retreat followed by breakfast at about 9.

 MEETING TIMES AND SHUTTLES